-As the Accounting Officer I am accountable to the Welsh Parliament, Welsh Ministers, the Welsh Parliament's Public Accounts Committee, the House of Common's Public Accounts Committee.
+As the Accounting Officer I am accountable to the Welsh Parliament, Welsh Ministers, the Welsh Parliament's Public Accounts Committee, the House of Commons and the House of Common's Public Accounts Committee.

 The Welsh Language Commissioner is defined in statute as a corporate sole whose powers and responsibilities are set out in Part 2 of the Welsh Language Measure.